-I’ve always found it stupid that so many training school and colleges are happy to just get you through the 3 DSA exams and then drop you right in at the deep end when you have no idea how to survive as an instructor.
+I’ve always found it stupid that so many training school and colleges are happy to just get you through the 3 DVSA exams and then drop you right in at the deep end when you have no idea how to survive as an instructor.
 Ask any questions about paying income tax, book keeping or self employment and they don’t want to know.
-My training includes a full course on all of those things and a lot more.

 All driving instructors are self employed, there’s no such thing as an instructor who works for a driving school.
 Even if you work with a big school you’ll still be responsible for running your own business, paying your own tax, booking your pupils in and taking payments.